atsign-company/at_dockerfiles/README.md

 ## Automation

-There's two GitHub Actions workflows:
+There are two GitHub Actions workflows:

 1. [autobuildall.yml](.github/workflows/autobuildall.yml) uses docker_build
 to build and push at-buildimage and dartshowplatform for amd64, arm, arm64 &